jasirrahman/POLI395Project/README.md

 AP

 Meeting Notes
-- Rows for analysis dataset: bills, made to committee (outcome)
+- Rows for analysis dataset: bills (observations), lobbying amount (IV), made to committee (outcome)
-- Selection on observables: add controls (sponsors, pro or con, state of sponsoring legislator, lobbying organizations), see what differences were across legislation
+- Selection on observables: add controls (sponsors, pro or anti gun, state of sponsoring legislator, lobbying organizations), see what differences were across legislation